ciphrd/audio-visualization-starter/README.md

 ### The user selection

 Because it's more interesting in an experiment to leave to the user more options, especially when it comes to the audio source, I made a user-selection module.
-This module allows you in one line to create a first step on the application that will wait for the user to make a selection from
+This module allows you in one line to create a first step on the application that will wait for the user to make a selection from different sources I listed before.
-* An audio file from a library you created for him
-* An audio file from its computer
-* His microphone as input
-* A soundcloud url
-* I will add some more, but for now this is already good I think.
-Let me know if you want more

 Regardless on what the user selected as input, you will load the audio the same way.